In this article, I am going to solve the below issue

 - Activate Workflows can use app permissions feature.

-Grant full control permission to a workflow.
+Grant full control permission to a workflow

-- Copy the client section of the App Identifier.
-This is the identifier between the last “|” and the “@” sign, as shown below.
+The App Identifier is the identifier Guid between the last “|” and the “@” sign, as shown below.

 - Paste the client section of App Identifier to the App Id field.

 - Click Lookup to fetch the required info.